raspberrypilearning/c3-wolfram-fruit-machine/en/step_8.md

-## Challenge: End the Game
+## Challenge: end the game

-How could you make the game end when the player loses all their points?
-Try putting an extra test in the `Which` statement.
+Can you make the game end when the player loses all their points (meaning, when `score` becomes 0 or smaller)?
+To do this, you need to put and extra condition into the `Which` statement.

 ---hints---
 --- hint ---
-You'll need to check the players' scores to see if they have run out of points and, if so, tell them that they've lost.
-You can also reset the game for them at this point.
+You need to check the score to see if the player has run out of points.
+If the player has run out, tell them that they've lost the game.
+Then reset the game.
 --- /hint---
 --- hint ---
-This is one possible outcome of a roll, so you should include it in the `Which` statement that gets checked after players roll.
+Running out of points is one possible outcome of a random choice.
+Include this outcome as a condition in the `Which` statement.
 --- /hint---
 --- hint ---
-If the score is less than 0, then set the score to 100, and print `Text` which tells the user they are out of points.
+If the score is 0 or less than 0, then:
+1. Set the score to 100
+1. Print a `Text` message to tell the user that they have run out of points
 --- /hint---
 ---/hints---